Loading...

 Why am I prohibited from parking in a loading zone if I am only parked for a minute?

-Loading docks are for the purpose of vendors making deliveries, such as food, mail, or supplies.
-Many delivery companies, if they cannot unload when their trucks arrive, will leave.
-This may cause additional delivery charges and unnecessary delays.
+Loading docks are designated for vendors making deliveries, such as food, mail, or supplies.
+If delivery trucks cannot unload on time, they may leave, causing additional charges and delays.

 How much money does Campus Safety get for writing citations?